Knowing the worst foods for pesticides will help you know what to buy organic next time you go shopping

 In the USA, strawberries are the crop that is most heavily dosed with pesticides.
 On average, 300 pounds of pesticides are applied to every acre of strawberries (compared to an average of 25 pounds per acre for other foods).
 Thirty-six different pesticides are commonly used on strawberries, and 90% of strawberries tested register pesticide contamination above safe levels.

-Raspberries trump strawberries with the application of 39 chemicals: 58% of the raspberries tested registered positive for contamination.
-Cherries are almost as dodgy with 25 pesticides and 91% contamination.
+Raspberries have even more chemicals than strawberries, with the application of 39 chemicals.
+In fact, in one study, 58% of the raspberries tested registered positive for contamination.
+The same study found cherries were almost as bad, containing 25 pesticides and 91% contamination.
 Be especially careful of frozen berries and cherries, which are often not washed well before freezing.

 Given that in their organic state, berries provide powerful antioxidant and anti-cancer benefits, we think it’s worth wolfing these down by the handful–if they’re organic.